Creating, converting, uploading and sharing virtual machine images

-You can share images between different Pouta projects using "glance" command line tool.
-Image share between projects is currently not supported using Pouta web interface.
-Once shared, image will be visible in both of the projects i.e. between donor & acceptor projects.
+You can share images between different Pouta projects using the "glance" command line tool.
+Image sharing between projects is currently not supported using the Pouta web interface.
+Once shared, the image will be visible in both projects, i.e. between the donor and acceptor projects.

-Please note image sharing works within same cloud environment i.e. you can share images from one cPouta project to another but not between a cPouta project and ePouta project or vice versa.
+Please note that image sharing works within the same cloud environment, i.e. you can share images from one cPouta project to another but not between a cPouta project and ePouta project or vice versa.

-To begin with, you need to add acceptor project as the member of image to be shared by executing following glance command in the donor project:
+To begin with, you need to add the acceptor project as a member of the image to be shared by executing the following glance command in the donor project:

 glance member-create <your-image-UUID> <acceptor-project-ID>

-Then acceptor project needs to accept this membership.
-To do so you/your colleague needs to execute following glance command in the acceptor project.
+Then the acceptor project needs to accept this membership.
+To do so, you or your colleague needs to execute the following glance command in the acceptor project:

 glance member-update <your-image-UUID> <acceptor-project-ID> accepted